capthiron/templ-generator-action/README.md

 # templ-generator-action

-This GitHub Action is designed for projects using the [`templ`](https://github.com/a-h/templ) templating language, which generates Go code from `.templ` template files.
+This GitHub Action is designed for projects using the [`templ`](https://github.com/a-h/templ) templating language.
-The `templ Generator Action` streamlines the process of code generation by automating the conversion of `.templ` files into Go source code, ensuring that your project's templated code is always up-to-date with your templates.
+The `templ-generator-action` streamlines the process of code generation by automating the conversion of `.templ` files into Go source code, ensuring that your project's templated code is always up-to-date with your templates.

 ## Usage